dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

     define command-table *file-command-table* (*global-command-table*)

 above.
-This is analogous to the way that the superclasses of any frame class are listed in the frame’s definition.
+This is analogous to the way that the superclasses of any frame class are listed in the frame's definition.

 Any items defined by the command tables which are to be inherited are automatically added to the command table being defined.